deepflowio/docs/translate/translated/02-ce-install/99-upgrade.md

    deepflow-ctl repo agent create --arch x86 --image /usr/sbin/deepflow-agent
    ```

-   If the same filename binary is uploaded multiple times, it will be overwritten; the uploaded binary will be compressed with a compression ratio of approximately 3.4.
+   If the same binary file name is uploaded multiple times, it will be overwritten; the uploaded binary will be compressed with a compression ratio of about 3.4.

 3. List the packages in the repository: